KyleRConway/Block_Get/README.md

 # Block_Get
- A gmae where you need to get the treasure before the time runs out.
+ A game where you need to get the treasure before the time runs out.